-The primary requirement for the current-steering mode is an amplifier with low input bias currents and low input offset voltage.
-Because of the code-dependent output resistance of the DAC, the input offset voltage of an op amp is multiplied by the variable gain of the circuit.
-A change in the noise gain between two adjacent digital fractions produces a step change in the output voltage due to the amplifier's input offset voltage.
+The primary requirement for the current steering mode is an amplifier with low input bias currents and low input offset voltage.
+Because of the code dependent output resistance of the DAC, the input offset voltage of an operational amplifier is multiplied by the variable gain of the circuit.
+A change in this noise gain between two adjacent digital fractions produces a step change in the output voltage due to the amplifier's input offset voltage.
 This output voltage change is superimposed on the desired change in output between the two codes and gives rise to a differential linearity error, which, if large enough, could cause the DAC to be nonmonotonic.
-The input offset voltage should be <1/4 LSB to ensure monotonic behavior when stepping through codes.

-The input bias current of an op amp also generates an offset at the voltage output as a result of the bias current flowing in the feedback resistor, RFB.
-Most op amps have input bias currents low enough to prevent significant errors in 12-bit applications.
+The input bias current of an operational amplifier also generates an offset at the voltage output because of the bias current flowing in the feedback resistor, $R{\text{FB}}$ .
+Most operational amplifiers have input bias currents low enough to prevent significant errors in 12-bit applications.

-Common-mode rejection of the op amp is important in voltageswitching circuits, because it produces a code-dependent error at the voltage output of the circuit.
-Most op amps have adequate common-mode rejection for use at 8-, 10-, and 12-bit resolution.
+Common-mode rejection of the operational amplifier is important in voltage switching circuits, because it produces a code dependent error at the voltage output of the circuit.
+Most operational amplifiers have adequate common-mode rejection for use at 12-bit resolution.

-Provided that the DAC switches are driven from true wideband, low impedance sources ( $V{\rm IN}$ and AGND), they settle quickly.
-Consequently, the slew rate and settling time of a voltage-switching DAC circuit is determined largely by the output op amp.
-To obtain minimum settling time in this configuration, minimize capacitance at the $V{\rm REF}$ node (the voltage output node in this application) of the DAC by using low input capacitance buffer amplifiers and careful board design.
+If the DAC switches are driven from true wideband, low impedance sources ( $V{\rm IN}$ and AGND), they settle quickly.
+Consequently, the slew rate and settling time of a voltage-switching DAC circuit is determined largely by the output operational amplifier.
+To obtain minimum settling time in this configuration, minimize capacitance at the $V{\rm REF}$ node (the voltage output node in this application) of the DAC.
+This is done by using low input capacitance buffer amplifiers and careful board design.

-Most single-supply circuits include ground as part of the analog signal range, which in turns requires an amplifier that can handle rail-to-rail signals.
-Analog Devices offers a wide variety of single-supply amplifiers (see Table 10 and Table 11).
+Most single-supply circuits include ground as part of the analog signal range, which in turn requires an amplifier that can handle rail-to-rail signals.
+Analog Devices offers a wide range of single-supply amplifiers, as listed in Table 8 and Table 9.

-Table 9.
-Suitable ADI Precision References
+Table 7.
+Suitable Analog Devices Precision References